Palingenesis

-Palingenesis (/ˌpælɪnˈdʒɛnəsɪs/; also palingenesia) from Greek: παλιγγενεσία. is a concept of rebirth or re-creation, used in various contexts in philosophy, theology, politics, and biology.
+Palingenesis (/ˌpælɪnˈdʒɛnəsɪs/; also palingenesia from Greek: παλιγγενεσία) is a concept of rebirth or re-creation, used in various contexts in philosophy, theology, politics, and biology.
 Its meaning stems from Greek palin, meaning 'again', and genesis, meaning 'birth'.

 In biology, it is another word for recapitulation – the largely discredited hypothesis that the development of an advanced individual organism mirrors the development of entire, more primitive species.
 In political theory, it is a central component of Roger Griffin's analysis of fascism as a fundamentally modernist ideology.
 In theology, the word may refer to reincarnation or to Christian spiritual rebirth.

 Philosophy and theology

 The word palingenesis or rather palingenesia (παλιγγενεσία) may be traced back to the Stoics, who used the term for the continual re-creation of the universe.
 Similarly, Philo designated Noah and his sons as leaders of a renovation or rebirth of the earth, Plutarch spoke of the transmigration of souls, and Cicero focused on his own return from exile.

-In the Gospel of Matthew (19:28), Jesus is quoted in Greek (likely Aramaic in the original) using the word "παλιγγενεσία" (palingenesia) to describe the Last Judgment foreshadowing the event of the regeneration of a new world.
+In the Gospel of Matthew (Matthew 19:28), Jesus is quoted in Greek (likely Aramaic in the original) using the word "παλιγγενεσία" (palingenesia) to describe the Last Judgment foreshadowing the event of the regeneration of a new world.

 In philosophy, it denotes in its broadest sense the theory (of the Pythagoreans) that the human soul does not die with the body but is born again in new incarnations.
 It is thus the equivalent of metempsychosis.
 The term has a narrower and more specific use in the system of Arthur Schopenhauer, who applied it to his doctrine that the will does not die but manifests itself afresh in new individuals.
 He thus modified the original metempsychosis doctrine which maintains the reincarnation of the particular soul.

 Robert Burton, in The Anatomy of Melancholy (1628), writes, "The Pythagoreans defend metempsychosis and palingenesia, that souls go from one body to another."